Awesomepeeps/CHIM-Script/Documents/README.md

 ```
 ## Opening Document and Side Project

-Download the NikaanshSingh_Side_Project_Electronics.odp and NikaanshSingh_Enhancing_CHIM-XPT_Paper.odt and open them in LibreOffice
+Download the Side_Project_Electronics.odp and Enhancing_CHIM-XPT_Paper.odt and open them in LibreOffice